mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 God will mention that he may choose to elevate some of the members of the palace staff immediately and take them with him upon his return to the Star.
-Also, the holy presence of the divine messenger may cause some of Orobid’s servants to have hallucinations of strange happenings in the night.
+Also, the holy presence of the divine messenger may cause some of Orobid's servants to have hallucinations of strange happenings in the night.
 These minor distractions should be ignored.
 After the message is delivered, the holographic projector will utterly destroy itself in a blinding flash.